pantheon-systems/documentation/source/content/start-state.md

 ## Pantheon Upstreams

-We base our Drupal 7 repository on the canonical source from drupal.org, and then extend it with [Pressflow](http://pressflow.org/) modifications and additional features to take advantage of the Pantheon runtime environment.
+We base our Drupal 7 & 8 repositories on the canonical source from drupal.org, and then extend it with [Pressflow](http://pressflow.org/) modifications and additional features to take advantage of the Pantheon runtime environment.
 The WordPress repository includes platform integration plugins and a pre-configured `wp-config.php`.

 - [WordPress](https://dashboard.pantheon.io/sites/create?upstream_id=e8fe8550-1ab9-4964-8838-2b9abdccf4bf)
 - [Drupal 8](https://dashboard.pantheon.io/sites/create?upstream_id=8a129104-9d37-4082-aaf8-e6f31154644e) <Popover content="Install Requires SFTP Mode" />